 What is Crispy Pata?

 Crispy Pata is the ultimate comfort food in Filipino cuisine.
-Pork hock or knuckle is simmered until tender, then deep-fried to achieve a crispy skin while keeping the meat inside tender and juicy.
-It's often served with a soy-vinegar dipping sauce.
+Pork hock or knuckle is simmered until tender, then deep-fried to get that crispy skin while the meat stays tender and juicy inside.
+It's usually served with a soy-vinegar dipping sauce.

 Ingredients you'll need